-The C-terminus of PSMA3 proteasome subunit preferentially traps intrinsically disordered proteins for degradation
+The C-terminus of the PSMA3 proteasome subunit preferentially traps intrinsically disordered proteins for degradation

 Abstract

-Degradation of intrinsically disordered proteins (IDPs) by the non-26S proteasome does not require proteasomal targeting by polyubiquitin.
-However, whether and how IDPs are recognized by the non-26S proteasome including the 20S complex is unknown.
-Analysis of protein interactome datasets revealed that the 20S proteasome subunit, PSMA3, preferentially interacts with many IDPs.
-By employing in vivo and cell-free experiments we found that the PSMA3 C-terminus 69 amino-acids long fragment is sufficient to bind the disordered protein p21.
-Recombinant PSMA3 C-terminus 69 fragment is sufficient to interact with many IDPs and hence designated IDP trapper.
-Recombinant IDP trapper blocks the degradation of many IDPs in vitro by the 20S proteasome, possibly via competing with the native trapper.
-Furthermore, over third of the PSMA3 trapper binding proteins are previously identified 20S proteasome substrates.
-Also, substantial amount of the trapper binding proteins are in association with the intracellular proteasomes.
-The PSMA3 trapped IDPs that are proteasome substrates have the unique features previously identified as the hallmark of 20S proteasome substrates in vitro.
-We propose a model whereby the PSMA3 C-terminal region plays a role of trapping of subset of IDP in facilitating their proteasomal degradation.
+Degradation of intrinsically disordered proteins (IDPs) by a non-26S proteasome process does not require proteasomal targeting by polyubiquitin.
+However, whether and how IDPs are recognized by the non-26S proteasome, including the 20S complex, remains unknown.
+Analyses of protein interactome datasets have revealed that the 20S proteasome subunit, PSMA3, preferentially interacts with many IDPs.
+Employing in vivo and cell-free experiments, it was found that a 69-amino-acids-long fragment at the C-terminus of PSMA3 is sufficient to bind the disordered protein p21.
+A recombinant PSMA3 C-terminus 69 fragment is sufficient to interact with many IDPs, and is therefore designated an IDP trapper.
+A recombinant IDP trapper blocks the degradation of many IDPs in vitro by the 20S proteasome, possibly by competing with the native trapper.
+In addition, over a third of the PSMA3 trapper-binding proteins have previously been identified as 20S proteasome substrates, and many of the trapper binding proteins are associated with the intracellular proteasomes.
+The PSMA3-trapped IDPs that are proteasome substrates have the unique features previously recognized as characteristic 20S proteasome substrates in vitro.
+We propose a model whereby the PSMA3 C-terminal region traps a subset of IDPs to facilitate their proteasomal degradation.

 Significance Statement

 Proteasomal protein degradation is a critical and highly regulated cellular process.
-The potential substrates are often polyubiquitinylated to be recognized by the proteasomes.
-However, another mode of degradation, mostly of the intrinsically disordered proteins, takes place in the absence of ubiquitination.
-Here we describe a new mechanism of recognition that is mediated by direct interaction of the potential substrates with a component of the 20S proteasome, namely PSMA3 C-terminus.
-Evidence are provided to show that at least a fraction of the proteins being recognized by this new recognition mechanism are rapidly degraded in cell free system and in the cells.
-Given the importance of proteostasis in health and diseases the described mechanism also holds therapeutic promise.
+The potential substrates often must be polyubiquitinylated if they are to be recognized by the proteasomes.
+However, another mode of degradation, mostly that of the intrinsically disordered proteins, can occur in the absence of ubiquitination.
+Here we describe a new mechanism of recognition that is mediated by direct interaction of the potential substrates with a component of the 20S proteasome, the PSMA3 C-terminus.
+Evidence is provided to show that at least a fraction of the proteins recognized by this new mechanism are rapidly degraded in a cell-free system and in the cells.
+Given the importance of proteostasis in health and disease, the described mechanism also has therapeutic potential.

 Introduction

 Proteasomal protein degradation plays key roles in diverse cellular processes and cell fate determination (1, 2).
-The 26S proteasome is a major particle catalyzing protein degradation.
-It contains a 20S barrel-shaped proteolytic core particle, capped at one or both ends by the 19S regulatory complexes (3–6).
-The 20S proteasome is composed of four stacked rings in a barrel shape, two PSMA and two PSMB rings.
-Proteolytic activity resides in the chamber formed by the inner PSMB rings.
-The outer PSMA rings are identical and each has seven distinct subunits.
-The N-termini of the PSMA subunits form a gated orifice controlling substrate entry into the proteasome (7, 8).
+The 26S proteasome is a major molecule which catalyzes protein degradation.
+Its 20S barrel-shaped proteolytic core particle is capped at one or both ends by the 19S regulatory complex (3–6).
+The 20S proteasome is composed of four stacked rings, two PSMA and two PSMB rings in a barrel shape.
+Proteolytic activity occurs in the chamber formed by the inner PSMB rings.
+The outer PSMA rings are identical. and each has seven distinct subunits.
+The N-termini of the PSMA subunits form a gated opening controlling substrate entry into the proteasome (7, 8).

-Proteins destined for degradation are first identified as “legitimate” substrates by the proteasomes prior to undergoing degradation (9, 10).
-To this end, protein substrates target the proteasome via protein-protein interaction.
-The major targeting mechanism is the ubiquitin-dependent pathway.
+Prior to undergoing degradation, proteins destined for degradation are first identified as “legitimate” substrates by the proteasomes (9, 10).
+This is accomplished by protein substrates targeting the proteasome via protein-protein interaction, with the ubiquitin-dependent pathway serving as the major targeting mechanism.
 Polyubiquitin chains are covalently attached to the substrates, marking them for proteasome recognition and subsequent degradation (11).
 The polyubiquitin chain binds the 19S regulatory particle of the 26S proteasome directly or through transiently associated 19S proteins (12–15).
-To date, three of the subunits of the 19S particle, namely Rpn1, Rpn10 and Rpn13 were identified as ubiquitin receptors (16, 17).
+To date, three of the subunits of the 19S particle, Rpn1, Rpn10 and Rpn13, have been identified as ubiquitin receptors (16, 17).